scenerystack/community/docs/reference/api/sim/Heartbeat.md

 # Heartbeat

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/Heartbeat.ts](https://github.com/phetsims/joist/blob/main/js/Heartbeat.ts) for the most up-to-date information.

 ## Overview

 For preventing Safari from going to sleep - added to the self.display.domElement instead of the body to prevent a VoiceOver bug